Ode to the Fujifilm X30

 My personal relationship with the X30

 My relationship with the X30 began at the end of 2019.
-Until then, I was shooting with full frame DSLRs.
-Cameras and lenses provided top notch image quality, but they had a serious drawback.
-Large volume and, above all, heavy weight.
+Until then, I had been shooting with full-frame DSLRs.
+The cameras and lenses delivered top-notch image quality, but they came with a significant drawback: their size and, above all, their weight.

-I was looking for a camera with sufficient image quality, good portability and ergonomics, for travel photography and recording memories.
-A discreet camera that I could have with me at all times.
+I was looking for a camera that offered sufficient image quality, good portability, and solid ergonomics for travel photography and everyday memory-keeping.
+I wanted a discreet camera that I could carry with me at all times.

-Since I wanted to keep costs down, I turned to the pool of older, used, compact cameras with zoom lenses.
-The main options at that time seemed to be the Fujifilm X30, as well as similar cameras from Canon and Sony, all capable of recording Raw files.
+Since I wanted to keep costs down, I turned my attention to older, used compact cameras with zoom lenses.
+At the time, the main contenders seemed to be the Fujifilm X30, along with similar offerings from Canon and Sony, all of which were capable of recording RAW files.

 Beyond the specs